dsuh93/dsuh93/README.md

 The 1000+ hour rigorous program taught me technologies such as Ruby on Rails, PostgreSQL, HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB.
 Not only did I develop a strong passion for software development, but also found an amazing community of fellow software developers that I know I can count on for years to come.
 When I'm not programming 💻, I love to hike 🥾, run 🏃, train in judo 🤼, and eat Korean BBQ 🍖 and sushi 🍣.

 - ✨Checkout my [Portfolio](https://dsuh93.github.io/portfolio/)!
-- 🌱 I'm currently learning Python and ES6 JavaScript
+- 🌱 I'm currently learning Websockets and ES6 JavaScript
 - 🔭 I'm currently working on a website called [Protect Our Elders](https://protect-our-elders.herokuapp.com/) that will allow volunteers to signup to chaperone the elderly to keep them safe while outdoors
 - 📫 Thanks for reading!
 Feel free to connect with me here on [LinkedIn](https://www.linkedin.com/in/david-i-suh/) or via my email at davidisuh93@gmail.com.